RSS

 1971: Werner's son Otto Michael comes to the company

-Soon, Werner's eldest son Michael began an internship at Otto.
-In 1971, the 28-year-old heir, who had just received a doctorate in economics, joined the company's executive board of directors, becoming the youngest manager of this level in Germany.
-With solid, however, experience: behind his shoulders was an extensive practice in a Hamburg bank, working as a financial broker, as well as organizing his own business in the real estate sector.
-In ten years, Dr. Otto will become chairman of the board of directors and CEO of the company.
-According to the European CEO magazine, Michael Otto was greatly influenced by the famous book Limits of Growth, published in 1972.
-It was thanks to her that he seriously thought about the need to introduce solutions related to environmental protection and lean production into the business.
+Soon, the eldest son of Werner Michael began to take an internship at Otto.
+In 1971, the 28-year-old heir, fresh from his PhD in economics, joined the company's executive board, becoming the youngest manager of this level in Germany.
+With solid, however, experience: behind him was an extensive practice in a Hamburg bank, work as a financial broker, as well as organizing his own business in the real estate sector.
+In ten years, Dr. Otto will become chairman and CEO of the company.
+According to the European CEO magazine, the famous book "Limits to Growth," published in 1972, had a huge influence on Michael Otto.
+It was thanks to her that he seriously thought about the need to introduce solutions related to environmental protection and lean production into business.
 Through Michael's efforts, already in 1974 Otto used recycled materials in production, and in 1986 environmental protection was declared one of the company's priority goals.

-1981: Michael Otto led the company
+1981: Michael Otto took over the company

 Having headed the corporation in 1981, Michael Otto continued Navrat's course towards its transformation into a global brand.
-In the next ten years, Otto expanded to the USA, France, Great Britain, Japan, Austria, Italy, Poland.
+In the next ten years, Otto expanded into the USA, France, Great Britain, Japan, Austria, Italy, Poland.

-1987: Otto - No. 1 in the world in parcel trade
+1987: Otto - World No. 1 in parcel trade

 1990: Opening a business in Russia